soabase/soabase-web/README.md

 ### Language Files

 Soabase Web can enhance your Handlebars models with language specific text.
 This makes it much easier to translate your web application.
 A language file is a simple text file.
 The name of the file is `LANG.txt` where LANG is the language code (e.g. `en.txt`).
-The file format is also simple: each line starts with a key for the text followed by a tab and then the text.
+The file format is also simple: each line starts with a key for the text followed by a whitespace (or an '=' sign) and then the text.
 The key is added to the Handlebars model on each request with the appropriate value for the request language.
 E.g.

 **en.txt**
 ```